DegenApeDev/EnderAuth/README.md

 # EnderAuth
 The best auth in the universe! (not proven)

-Made by the EndKingdom Team!
+Made by the NetherKingdom Team!

 We need some help!